-Influences of 36 lines for the interval are worked out for 0.01, 0.1 and 1 atm-cm thickness of sulphur dioxide in the frequency intervals $2523.336 - 2524.727 \text{ cm}^{-1}$.
-The computational results for the propagation of a 4 μ m laser beam through these three amounts of the absorber are presented in Tables 2 and shown in Figures 1 -3.
-From generated absorptance values intensities of the high resolution absorption lines in the above interval of SO_2 can be simulated.
+Influences of 36 lines for the interval are worked out for 0.05, 0.5 and 5 atm-cm thickness of sulphur dioxide in the frequency intervals 2523.336 - 2524.727 cm-1.
+The computational results for the propagation of a 4 μm laser beam through these three amounts of the absorber are presented in Tables 2 and shown in Figures 1 -3.
+By comparing these figures with the figures of the previous work of same interval [13], it reveals that the smaller the amount of the absorber the more marked is the variation.
+This is, perhaps, expected, as with greater amounts of the absorber the absorptance values tend to saturate.
+From generated absorptance values intensities of the high resolution absorption lines in the above interval of SO2 can be simulated.
 The absorption values agree well with the experimental data taken for this work.
-This verifies that the quasi-random model for simulating the intensity distribution by grouping the lines in a given frequency interval works reasonably well.
+This concludes that the quasi-random model for simulating the intensity distribution by grouping the lines in a given frequency interval works reasonably well - a fact established in recent times for important atmospheric species like nitrogen sulphur dioxide and methane.